 DALLAS — Today in Aviation, Palma de Mallorca Airport (PMI)-based LTE International Airways (XO) ceased operations in 2008.
 A group of Spanish businessmen and German charter carrier LTU International (LT) set up LTE International in 1987.

 Flights commenced on November 1, 1987, after three Boeing 757-200s were transferred over from LTU.
 The 757 would go on to form the backbone of the fleet, with 15 operating in total.
 The Airbus A320 in March 2002, with 12 A320s and three A321s flown, would replace the 757.

 In 1993, LTU became XO’s sole owner, and the airline expanded steadily.
 Further bases were opened in Barcelona (BCN), Las Palmas (LPA), Fuerteventura (FUE), Tenerife (TFS), and Lanzarote (ACE).

 On May 24, 2001, LTU sold the carrier to a group of Spanish and Italian businessmen.
 The takeover led LTE to be rebranded as Volar Airlines between 2003 and 2004.
 In 2005, the LTE name was revived.

 The carrier was sold to a group of Spanish and Italian businessmen on May 24, 2001.
-This led to the rebranding as Volar Airlines between 2003 and 2004.
-However, in 2005 the LTE name was resurrected.
+This led to its rebranding as Volar Airlines between 2003 and 2004.
+However, in 2005, the LTE name was resurrected.

 On October 17, 2008, the airline announced it was temporarily suspending its scheduled and charter flights due to financial difficulties.